lulzzz/GoFish/README.md

 - The wholesale market
 - Restaurants

+A set of prototype MVC web-based user-interfaces which use the services are published to AWS and the entry point is at [this AWS location](http://54.171.92.206:5003 "Live User Interface").
+If you want to try it out, use the test user accounts of "nina" or "fred".
+The passwords are the same as the user name

-The live version of the API is published on an AWS EC2 Instance.
-See the API reference below for API usage scenarios.
+The live version of the API is published on an the same AWS EC2 Instance at the following locations.
+See the API reference further down the page for API usage scenarios.

 - [Advert Api](http://54.171.92.206:5001/api/ "API URL")
 - [Inventory Api](http://54.171.92.206:5002/api/ "API URL")

-A set of prototype MVC web-based user-interfaces which use the services are also published to AWS and the entry point is at [this AWS location](http://54.171.92.206:5003 "Live User Interface")

-If you want to try it out, use the test user accounts of "nina" or "fred".
-The passwords are the same as the user name

 ## Technology stack

-- MS .NET Core 1.0.1 or MS .NET Core 1.1.0-preview1 + ASP.NET MVC + WebApi (C#)
+- MS .NET Core 1.1 + ASP.NET MVC + WebApi (C#)
-- EF Core 1.0.1 + Migrations
+- EF Core 1.1 + Migrations
 - Sqlite DB
 - RabbitMQ
+- Vagrant & VirtualBox
 - Docker & Docker-Compose
-- Vagrant & VirtualBox
 - Ubuntu
 - IdentityServer4
 - EventStore